 The new Dealers Antiquities Portal will be the hub for information about Phoenix Ancient Art’s works of art, especially those that require additional provenance research.
 We welcome any information from any source that may help close gaps or provide further information into the history of an object’s ownership.

-Further, we will dedicate a portion of our net quarterly profits from the sale of antiquities to an independent non-profit.
-This non-profit will invite and evaluate proposals from archaeologists and those seeking to protect archaeological sites around the world and fund quality security proposals.
-Professor Jennifer A. Kreder, a renowned lawyer who specializes in provenance related law, will run this non-profit and exercise sound judgment in balancing the desire for transparency with the need to maximize security at the sites.
+Further, we will dedicate a portion of our net quarterly profits from the sale of antiquities to an independent non-profit, the Archaeology Preservation Fund.
+This non-profit invites and evaluates proposals from archaeologists and those seeking to protect archaeological sites around the world and fund quality security proposals.
+Professor Jennifer A. Kreder, a renowned lawyer who specializes in provenance related law, runs this non-profit and exercises sound judgment in balancing the desire for transparency with the need to maximize security at the sites.

 Input and additional information are welcome, especially if any source nation has any data that shows that an object may have been taken or exported illegally.
 We have no interest in profiting from any such objects.